 Why do you charge the prices you charge?

-Compared to a solo violinist, the wedding harpist is usually a little more expensive because it is much more difficult for us to move our instruments, and the wear and tear of moving our instruments means more expensive maintenance and repair work over time.
+Compared to a solo violinist or cellist, the wedding harpist is sometimes a little more expensive because it is much more difficult for us to move our instruments, and the wear and tear of moving our instruments means more expensive maintenance and repair work over time.
 Moving a harp week after week also puts wear and tear on a harpist's body, which puts us at risk of injury and increased fatigue and soreness.
 I have a regimen of strength training and conditioning to prevent injury, but have still had to occasionally enlist the help of physical therapy due to my line of work.

-My price is very comparable to other vendors including DJ's, Photographers, and wedding coordinators.
-Even if I don’t spend as many hours on site, I am spending many hours behind the scenes practicing for your big day- I am constantly building and editing my repertoire to increase the number and variety of songs that I can offer to my clients, and customize each prelude playlist to a client's requests, keeping in mind flow and variety.
+My price is very reasonable compared to other vendors including DJ's, Photographers, and wedding coordinators.
+Even if I don’t spend as many hours on site, I am spending many hours behind the scenes for your big day- I am constantly building and editing my repertoire to increase the number and variety of songs that I can offer to my clients, and customize each prelude playlist to a client's requests, keeping in mind flow and variety.
 I also dedicate hours every week to keeping my fingers in practice and body in shape so that I can perform at the highest quality.
-Performing live is also very grueling work- it requires consistent physical and mental training, and intense focus and attention to detail.
+Performing live is grueling work- it requires consistent physical and mental training, and intense focus and attention to detail.